microsoft/BotBuilder-Samples/experimental/handoff-library/README.md

 Integrations with specific agent hubs are not part of the library.

-The library is intto be merged in a future release of the Bot Framework SDK.
+The library is into be merged in a future release of the Bot Framework SDK.

 ## Introduction